 Me: said about King Serfoji’s history

-He: (after listening to the history) avar epaer patta aalu, enake avar kaal le velanum pola thonadu.
+He (after listening to the history) : avar epaer patta aalu, enake avar kaal le velanum pola thonadu.
 Nenga yavalavu therunji vechikuringle, neenga history student aa?? (what a man he is, I feel to seek his blessings.
-You are knowing that much of things are you an history student?)
+You are knowing that much of things are you a student of history?)